General Questions Regarding Your Exam

 A subspecialist, on the other hand, will focus only on one type of scan or part of the body.
 For example, they might read only CT scans or focus only on images of the heart.
 By subspecializing, an imaging physician will gain a deep knowledge of their area of diagnostic imaging - far deeper than a generalist can have.

-At the Cedars-Sinai Medical Center, you can get the best imaging physician for your particular needs, whether you are suffering from back pain, memory loss, a heart condition or any other problem.
+At Cedars-Sinai, you can get the best imaging physician for your particular needs, whether you are suffering from back pain, memory loss, a heart condition or any other problem.

 Yes.
-Unlike stand-alone imaging centers, the S. Mark Taper Foundation Imaging Center is a part of Cedars-Sinai Medical Center.
-In addition to our outpatient work, we also do the inpatient imaging for the Medical Center.
-The S. Mark Taper Foundation Imaging Center is located on the main Cedars-Sinai campus, near the corner of Beverly and San Vicente Boulevards.
-The S. Mark Taper Foundation Imaging Center is connected to the North Tower of Cedars-Sinai Medical Center.
+Unlike stand-alone imaging centers, the S. Mark Taper Foundation Imaging Center is a part of Cedars-Sinai.
+In addition to our outpatient work, we also do the inpatient imaging for the medical center.
+The S. Mark Taper Foundation Imaging Center is on the main Cedars-Sinai campus, near the intersection of Beverly and San Vicente boulevards.
+The S. Mark Taper Foundation Imaging Center is connected to the North Tower of Cedars-Sinai.

-For a map of Cedars-Sinai Medical Center click here (pdf).
+For a map of Cedars-Sinai, click here.
 Map includes the locations of:

 - Marcia Israel Mammography Center satellite office